Learning & Development

 In 2018, the company began reinvesting more than one-third of anticipated savings from tax law changes into its employees.

-And since the start of the pandemic, Chipotle enhanced its employee development plans by adding more than 5,500 remote courses, covering topics as diverse as business, tech, and wellness.
+And since early 2020, Chipotle enhanced its employee development plans by adding more than 5,500 remote courses, covering topics as diverse as business, tech, and wellness.

 This move is part of a wider initiative that saw the chain introduce an ERG called United Network of Influencers Furthering Inclusion and Ethnic Diversity.
 The group’s goal is to promote an equal opportunities approach to career growth and development, thereby helping Chipotle build a discrimination and inequality-free working environment.